The first decisions to make about

 For more information, see Section 18.104.22.168, “Undo Tablespaces”.

 A single auto-extending temporary tablespace data file named

 by default.
 The initial file size is slightly larger than 12MB.

 The default temporary tablespace data file configuration can be

 option specifies the path, file name, and file size for

 temporary tablespace data files.
 The full directory path is

 formed by concatenating

 File size is specified in KB, MB, or GB (1024MB) by appending K,

 M, or G to the size value.
-The sum of the sizes of the files
+The file size or combined file size

 must be slightly larger than 12MB.